How do I view and sort discussion replies as a student?

 To open options for the discussion, click the Options button .
 Options allows you to mark all existing posts (replies) as read.
 If your discussion is graded, you can view the rubric for the discussion, if any.

 You can view how many unread and replies are in a thread .
-The number with a blue background indicates unread replies, while the number with a gray background indicates the total number of replies.
+The number on the left indicates unread replies, while the number on the right indicates the total number of replies.

 If your discussion is a graded discussion, you can view the discussion the same way as regular discussions.
 However, you can view the number of points the discussion is worth , and if there is a due date .
 The Options button will show the rubric for the graded discussion, if any.

 Discussion replies are shown in order of post date.
-In discussion replies, a blue dot indicates the reply is new and unread.
-A white dot indicates a reply is read.
-When you navigate away from the Discussion or refresh the page, the blue dots will change to white dots indicating the replies are read.
+In discussion replies, the unread icon indicates the reply is new and unread .
+The read icon indicates a reply is read .
+When you navigate away from the Discussion or refresh the page, Canvas automatically marks the replies as read.
 After Canvas has changed the reply status, you can manually mark discussion replies as read or unread at any time.

 Threaded Discussions are discussions with replies within replies.
 In addition to post date, replies are shown in hierarchal order, with replies naturally indented to indicate when a student replies to another student's reply.

-When viewing threaded discussion replies, collapse and expand individual threaded discussions by hovering over the top of the white box containing the entire reply .
+When viewing threaded discussion replies, you can collapse and expand individual threaded discussions.
+Hover over the top of a discussion reply and click the up arrow to expand or collapse a threaded discussion reply .
 When a threaded discussion reply is collapsed, you can view the reply indicators showing the number of unread and total replies .